We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Similar to the Kenmore 400 series, the Dyson Ball Multi Floor comes with HEPA filtration, is Certified asthma & allergy friendly, and has a .53 gallon dirt tank that releases with the touch of a button for simple and easy cleanup.

 The superior performance of the Dyson Ball Multi Floor Canister Vacuum warrants a premium price.
 It depends where you buy it, but it is usually priced between $200 and $300.
-Considering the beauty and value of pristine floors, this vacuum is well worth the investment.
+Considering the results you can achieve with this vacuum; it’s well worth the investment.
 You can check the latest pricing and read more reviews on Amazon.

 If you have hardwood floors with area rugs throughout your home, the first thing to make sure is that the vacuum you buy is versatile enough for both surfaces.